alankent/OrdinaryCartoonMaker/README.md

 I typically use part numbers of 10, 20, 30 etc to make it easier to insert a new part between existing parts without renumbering the existing parts.
+E.g. I may add part 15 between parts 10 and 20.
 Similarly I use shot numbers of 010, 020, 030, etc to make it easier to insert new shots.
 Episodes for me are typically 5 minutes (300 seconds) or less where each shot is around 3 seconds resulting in around 100 shots per episode.